Raindrops on roses and whiskers on kittens,

 And Now for Something Completely Different

 Iwao came to Eargo after years of struggling with hearing loss.
-He first noticed a problem when he found himself missing out on conversations with his family.
+He first noticed a problem when he found himself missing out on conversations with his family and during his day-to-day life as a data analyst for the NFL.
 But Iwao was only in his forties, and he dismissed hearing loss as something that couldn’t possibly be happening to him.

 Fast forward about four years, and Iwao realized that hearing loss was in fact, happening to him.
 He booked an appointment with an ENT specialist when he turned 50, where it was confirmed that he suffered from mild hearing loss.
 And so the ENT did what any logical person would do when trying to help a patient…